rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

    This can cause other packages to be downloaded, which can take several minutes.

-0. Run the Homebrew installer:
+0. Run the latest version of the Homebrew installer:

    <tt><strong>
    brew install mysql